 For employment and immigration purposes, the score needed is comparatively lower.
 For instance, the minimum score needed in Australia is 4.5.
 In New Zealand, a work visa can be obtained at a score of 5.0.
 In Canada as well, a score of 4 will secure a business visa.
 Also, in the UK, the tier 1 entrepreneur visa can be handed over at 4.0.

-If in case you are not able to pull off a good score in the IELTS exam, the score can undoubtedly be upgraded by taking the help of more sample papers, mastering in vocabulary, reading various articles, the practice of writing and most importantly getting familiar with the exam pattern.
+If in case you are not able to pull off a good score in the IELTS exam, the score can undoubtedly be upgraded by taking the help of more sample papers, mastering vocabulary, reading various articles, the practice of writing, and most importantly getting familiar with the exam pattern.
 If you are able to master these areas, IELTS can open the doors of great opportunities for you in the future.

 A decent overall score you can achieve in the IELTS exam is a score of 6 and higher.
 A band of 6.0 is considered competent, 7.0 is good and 8.0 and 9.0 of a very good and expert user respectively.

 2. Is a 7.5 overall in IELTS considered a good score?

 Yes, a 7.5 overall score in IELTS is considered an above competent or good score.
 The IELTS exam tests your proficiency in spoken and written English.

 3. What is a good IELTS score and how do you ace it?